ARM Institute Seeks Manufacturers for Next Robotics Manufacturing Hub Cohort

 The ARM Institute’s Robotics Manufacturing Hub program provides free services for manufacturers in the Southwestern Pennsylvania region.
 Following a successful initial cohort, the ARM Institute is seeking manufacturers for its next cohort.

 PITTSBURGH, PA – The ARM (Advanced Robotics for Manufacturing) Institute is ready to work with its next cohort of manufacturers through the institute’s free Robotics Manufacturing Hub program.
 Funded through the New Economy Collaborative, the Pittsburgh region’s Build Back Better Regional Challenge grant, the ARM Institute’s Robotics Manufacturing Hub is a federally funded service that helps manufacturers assess, evaluate, prototype, and test robotics solutions at no cost.
-The ARM Institute has ten spots open for its second cohort; manufacturers should apply by November 22.
+The ARM Institute has ten spots open for its second cohort; manufacturers should apply by December 13 (EXTENDED DEADLINE!).

 Through its first Robotics Manufacturing Hub cohort, the ARM Institute successfully helped manufacturers in the Pittsburgh region find automation and robotics solutions to improve their global competitiveness.
 The ARM Institute does this by performing a free automation assessment of the manufacturer’s operations, identifying where robotics can strengthen their operations or address a challenge, providing free testing and prototyping services for robotics solutions, and helping the manufacturer’s team get hands-on experience with the recommended solution so that their workforce is prepared to operate the system.
 If robotics is a fit, the ARM Institute provides a complete engineering package to the manufacturer and connects the manufacturer to the best-suited integrator to install the recommended system in their facility.